The Bazaar Voice

-Online shopping is a growing market, and a Bazaarvoice survey has the numbers to back it up: In 2017, 40% of consumers shopped online at least weekly, and that’s now increased to 60%.
-However, online consumers aren’t shopping the same way—or spending the same amount—that they do in retail stores.
+Online shopping is a growing market, and the numbers back it up: By 2027, worldwide e-commerce business sales are gearing up to cross the $8 trillion mark.
+However, online consumers aren’t shopping the same way — or spending the same amount — that they do in retail stores.
 This is increasingly true as online shopping has evolved to now occur on social media too.

 At the point of discovery, when online shoppers stumble upon a great find, they’re more likely to simply research the item, not purchase it.
-In fact, shoppers primarily use shop tags on social media to learn about a product, according to the survey.
+Shoppers primarily use shop tags on social media to learn about a product, according to Bazaarvoice research.
 Only 25% of consumers actually use those tags to make an immediate purchase.

 This illustrates that there’s a disconnect between how people shop online and how brands force them to do so.
-While the internet has no shortage of products available for purchase, brick-and-mortar retail stores have a significant advantage over ecommerce: they’re designed for discovery shopping.
+While the internet has no shortage of products available for purchase, brick-and-mortar retail stores have a significant advantage over e-commerce: They’re designed for discovery shopping.
 However, your e-commerce brand can grow engagement and sales by implementing discovery shopping.
-Read on to learn how.
+Keep reading to learn how.

 The e-commerce discovery problem